CourtHive/tods-competition-factory/documentation/docs/governors/entries-governor.md

 ## modifyEventEntries

 Modify the entries for an event.
 For DOUBLES events automatically create PAIR participants if not already present.
+See examples: [Update Entry Status](../concepts/events/entries.mdx#update-entry-status).

 ```js
 engine.modifyEventEntries({